BlackstoneEngineering/connector-example-python-github-build-failure/README.md

 ```python
 python ./src/standalone.py
 ```

+# Output
+The LED (or the awesome siren light if you enable it) will blink on and off if the build is broken.
+If the build is passing then the siren will not go off.

 # Liscense
 Apache 2.0, see the Liscense file.
 It means you are free to re-use it in personal or commercial but make sure to give credit where its due.
 Preferred credit in the form of backlinks to this repo.